milandobrota/milandobrota.github.io/about.md

 I work as a Solutions Architect at Tribune Publishing.
 I work remotely, and I love it!

-By night I study psychology, neuroscience, organizational effectiveness and leadership, and coach people.
+By night I study psychology, neuroscience, organizational effectiveness and leadership, and coach people who are interested in learning Ruby on Rails and/or improving their leadership skills.

 This blog is a place where I share my thoughts, experiences and the things I learn.
 I hope you find it interesting.